JoeSchiff/newpipe_perf/README.md

 ## Differences from NewPipe

-I made only 2 changes to the app.
-Both changes are to this file:\
+I made only 3 changes to the app.
+2 changes to this file:\
 app/src/main/java/org/schabi/newpipe/local/feed/service/FeedLoadManager.kt

 Increased `PARALLEL_EXTRACTIONS` from 3 to 6.\
 Increased `BATCH_SIZE` from 50 to an arbitrarily high number.

+I also built as `assembledebug` instead of `assemblerelease` (until I can figure out how to sign it).